 2.1 JUNCTION AND PULL BOXES

-.1 Utilize stainless steel construction for NEMA 4X junction and pull boxes.
+- .1 Type and size as indicated on the drawings, or sized as per code requirements. - .2 Utilize stainless steel construction for NEMA 4X junction and pull boxes.

-2.2 TEMPORARY GENERATOR CONNECTION JUNCTION BOX (JB-L72)
+2.2 TEMPORARY GENERATOR CONNECTION JUNCTION BOX (JB-A72)